Insights

 Need for grid upgrades

-- It’s expected that by 2035 the UK will see a 60% increase in electricity demand.51
+- It’s expected that by 2035 the UK will see approximately a 50% increase in electricity demand.45

 - Curtailment is when renewables have to shut down their operations due to insufficient grid capacity.
-This cost British electricity consumers £2 billion in 2022 alone.55
+This cost British electricity consumers £2 billion in 2022 alone.49

 Energy efficiency

-- 80% of dwellings in England and Wales with an EPC rating use mains gas to fuel their central heating.57
+- 73% of dwellings in the UK use mains gas only to fuel their central heating.51

-- More than half (56%) of residential properties in England are rated at EPC D or lower.58
+- Half (50%) of residential properties in England and 56% in Wales are rated at EPC D or lower.52

-- The UK’s 28.6 million homes are among the least energy efficient in Europe, losing heat up to three times faster than those on the continent.60
+- The UK’s 28.6 million homes are among the least energy efficient in Europe, losing heat up to three times faster than those on the continent.54

 - The most common type of heat pump is an air source heat pump.
-3.5 times more energy is transferred to the home as heat than is consumed as electricity to run the pump, making it a highly efficient form of heating, compared to 0.9 times for a typical mains gas boiler.62
+Three times more energy is transferred to the home as heat than is consumed as electricity to run the pump, making it a highly efficient form of heating.
+In contrast, as gas boiler typically only transfers 0.9 times the gas used as heat for the home.55

-- Upgrading 13 million homes to EPC C could save customers £24 billion on bills by 2030.
-This would also reduce strain on energy networks, having further economic savings associated with reduced peak demand.
-There would be an additional benefit to public health, saving the NHS £2 billion in the same timeframe.
-In total, almost £40 billion in cumulative economic and social benefits can be expected from these improvements, including:
+- Upgrading 13 million homes to EPC C could save customers over £20 billion on bills by 2030.
+This would also reduce strain on energy networks, having further economic savings associated with reduced peak demand, and significant benefits to public health, reducing the strain on the National Health Service (NHS).
+In total, almost £40 billion in cumulative economic and social benefits can be expected from these improvements, including:57

 - £24 billion in consumer bill savings